A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: Introduction

 \begin{itemize} \item A taxonomy is established to classify existing approaches based on the testing phases and the specific roles assigned to LLMs. \item The types of LLMs, their usage strategies, associated tasks, and the simulators integrated for scenario-based testing are systematically summarized. \item Five key challenges are identified, and corresponding future research directions are proposed to advance the application of LLMs in this domain. \end{itemize}

-The remainder of this work is organized as follows:~\autoref{sec:related_work} reviews recent survey studies categorized by relevant topics.~\autoref{sec:terminology} introduces key terminologies used throughout the paper.~\autoref{sec:llm_conducted_task} presents a detailed analysis of specific tasks performed by LLMs.~\autoref{sec:model_selection} summarizes the types of LLMs and their corresponding adoption strategies using tabular representations.~\autoref{sec:industrial_perspective} briefly outlines the application of LLMs in industrial contexts.~\autoref{sec:open_challenge} identifies five major challenges and discusses potential research directions.
+To facilitate community research, a continuously updated repository is maintained to provide a systematic bibliography, taxonomy tags, and evaluation tools to track rapid advancements in the field.
+The remainder of this work is organized as follows:~\autoref{sec:related_work} introduces fundamental terminologies used throughout the paper and reviews recent survey studies categorized by relevant topics. ~\autoref{sec:llm_conducted_task} presents a detailed analysis of specific tasks performed by LLMs.~\autoref{sec:model_selection} summarizes the types of LLMs and their corresponding adoption strategies using tabular representations.~\autoref{sec:industrial_perspective} briefly outlines the application of LLMs in industrial contexts.~\autoref{sec:open_challenge} identifies five major challenges and discusses potential research directions.
 Finally,~\autoref{sec:conclusion} presents the concluding remarks of this survey.